singhayush20/codesense-frontend/README.md

 # CodeSense

 AI-powered code review for GitHub pull requests.
-Connect your repositories, configure an LLM provider (Gemini, OpenAI, Anthropic, Ollama, AWS Bedrock, Nvidia), and get automated reviews on every PR.
+Connect your repositories, configure an LLM provider, and get automated reviews on every PR.

 ## Features